-Welcome to the fourth part of the “EVOLUTION OF MONEY” series, contributed by Cryptomedics – one of the best channels when it comes to Crypto Education, Altcoin and Margin Signals.
+Welcome to the latest part of the “EVOLUTION OF MONEY IV” series Attack of the FED, contributed by Cryptomedics – one of the best channels when it comes to Crypto Education, Altcoin and Margin Signals.
 In this episode of the epic educational series, we move forward to the fall of the Gold Standard, the BIS catastrophe and the New Gold-Exchange Standard of Money.

 The gold standard of money, now referred to as The Classical Gold Standard, had a long run between 1815 and 1914.
 At its peak, this financial system had revolutionized commerce around the world just as much as it did finance wars, and it was generally accepted by the civilized world as the best system there was.
 However, the start of World War I in 1914 proved to be too much for the gold standard of money to survive.
 A system that countries, businesses, and individuals around the world depended on collapsed, and it was mainly for two reasons:

 - With the start of the war, countries wanted to avoid any extensive payouts in gold.
 The currencies whose values were pegged to the value of gold were quickly being rendered useless because banks were violating the rules that they themselves put in place and not honoring payments they were supposed to make.

 - The lines between allies and foes were very thin during the World War I. It, therefore, made sense to most countries to hold on to the hordes of gold they had to prevent them from falling into the hands of an enemy.
 Until that point, gold became literal money.